mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Where do they appear?

-**Katagiri Roshi:** Well, the regulation of the body, regulation of the breath, regulation of mind, is the teaching of Sōtō Zen Buddhism, the practice of zazen, through regulation.
+**Katagiri Roshi:** Well, the regulation of the body, regulation of the breath, regulation of mind, is the teaching of Sōtō Zen Buddhism: the practice of zazen through regulation.
 So that’s why I want to explain that.
 But those six categories are very common categories according to psychology.

 **Same person:** I see.